masalinas/poc-docker-s3/README.md

 ```

 ## Steps 02: Create the required plugin directories

+For the docker plugin rclone we must create these folder first to install it:

 ```
 $ sudo mkdir -p /var/lib/docker-plugins/rclone/config
 $ sudo mkdir -p /var/lib/docker-plugins/rclone/cache
 ```

 ## Steps 03: Create the Rclone Config

+Also we must create a rclone config file like this:

 ```
 $ sudo nano /var/lib/docker-plugins/rclone/config/rclone.conf